Croatian Canadians: Geographical distribution

-Religious affiliation
+Demography

+Population

+There were approximately 114,880 Canadians of Croatian ethnic origin as reported in the 2011 Census compiled by Statistics Canada, rising to 133,965 by the 2016 Census.
+Although predominantly found in Ontario, Croatian Canadians are present in most major Canadian cities throughout the country.

+Religion

-Most Croatian Canadians are Roman Catholic who follow the Latin Rite of their ancestors in Croatia and Bosnia and Herzegovina.
+Most Croatian Canadians are Roman Catholics who follow the Latin Rite of their ancestors in Croatia and Bosnia and Herzegovina.
 This is in line with the population in Croatia, which is also majority Catholic.
 A very small minority of Croatians are Byzantine Rite Roman Catholics.
 There is also a very small community of Croats who follow Islam, the descendants of those who converted after the 16th century, after the conquest of much of Croatia by the Ottomans.
 Communities of Protestants have historically been negligible in Croatia.

 Catholicism

 In Canada, the first ethnic Croatian parish was established in Windsor in 1950.
-Soon, parishes were established in Toronto (1951), Hamilton (1958), Vancouver (1967), Winnipeg (1968).
+Soon, parishes were established in Toronto (1951), Hamilton (1958), Vancouver (1967), and Winnipeg (1968).
+On 9 September 1976, mons.
+Paul Reding issued a decree on establishing the Croatian Catholic parish of the Most Holy Trinity in Oakville.
 Today there are ethnic Croatian parishes and missions in seventeen cities in Canada.
 One of the most prominent Croatian Catholic parishes is the Queen of Peace Catholic Church in Norval, Ontario.
 The establishment of the parish began in 1976 when community members, under the guidance of the Franciscan Friars, gathered for one evening to discuss the necessity and logistics of creating a place of gathering and cultural and faith building and preservation for the large Croatian immigrant population.
-In May 1977, 160 acres of property were purchased by the organizing committee with the specific dedication to Croatian Catholics.
-In the Norval Croatian Centre, as is in many other Croatian Catholic parishes, brochures, books, CDs and other forms of Croatian media are offered.
+In May 1977, 160 acres of property were purchased by the organizing committee specifically dedicated to Croatian Catholics.
+In the Norval Croatian Centre, as in many other Croatian Catholic parishes, brochures, books, CDs and other forms of Croatian media are offered.

-The Croatian Catholic youth in particular have started and taken part in many faith developments of their own.
+Croatian Catholic youth in particular have started and taken part in many faith developments of their own.
 The Croatian Catholic Youth Group (CCY) is a faith-based group that comes together by schedule to discuss Catholic subjects and strengthen their religious belief.
-In addition, Mladifest is an annual event started in 2013 by the Queen of Peace Parish and has each year attracted hundreds of young Catholic Croatian to further explore the intersection of their faith and culture.
-As the event continued to develop over the years, the rotation of it between host parishes started, with the 2013, 2014, and 2015 Mladifest being in Norval, 2016 in Sacred Heart, Milwaukee, Wisconsin, 2017 in Immaculate Heart of Mary, Vancouver, British Columbia, 2018 in Croatian Martys Church, Mississauga, Ontario, and 2019 in Saint Nicholas Tavelic, Montreal, Quebec.
-It is an event funded by each parishes' members donations and contributions to bake sales, banquets and other events held to amass funds.
+In addition, Mladifest is an annual event started in 2013 by the Queen of Peace Parish and has each year attracted hundreds of young Catholic Croatians to further explore the intersection of their faith and culture.
+As the event continued to develop over the years, it began to be rotated between host parishes, with the 2013, 2014, and 2015 Mladifests being in Norval, 2016 in Sacred Heart, Milwaukee, Wisconsin, 2017 in Immaculate Heart of Mary, Vancouver, British Columbia, 2018 in Croatian Martyrs Church, Mississauga, Ontario, and 2019 in Saint Nicholas Tavelic, Montreal, Quebec.
+It is an event funded by each parish's members' donations and contributions to bake sales, banquets and other events held to amass funds.